-Daily Fractures appropriates the form of a traditional Chinese hand-tear calendar, and is a vast typology of 365 pieces of road cracks image.
+Daily Fractures appropriates the form of a traditional Chinese hand-tear calendar, and contains a vast typology of 365 pieces of road crack photograph.
 The audience is invited to tear down a page and keep it.
-The tears by their hands leave new cracks on the paper that resemble the cracks in the frame.
+The tears by their hands leave new cracks on the paper that resemble the cracks in the image.
 White and physical, this time the cracks are realized and inverted.

-The cracks on the road are ruptures that reveal another dimension for our vision to dive into a third dimension.
+Cracks carve open the flat mundane road and lead our vision to dive into a third dimension.
 They thus reveal and rebel against the overwhelming two-dimensionality of the everyday life and its tyranny over our visual experience.
 My camera stops and slices an instant from time.
 365 of these instants stack up in the form of a hand-tear calendar, transforming abstract time units into concrete sheets of paper.
 The bizarre thickness of these 365 instants goes thinner day by day.
-By tearing down a page of time, I invite the audience to question the constructedness of the mundane, and to enjoy the freedom of being timeless, to solace the abrasive encounter with the specific time and space they find themselves in.
+By tearing down a page of time and create a fracture, I invite the audience to question the constructedness of the flat mundane, to enjoy the freedom of being timeless, thus to solace the abrasive encounter with the specific time and space they find themselves in.

 「裂隙日曆」挪用了傳統中國手撕日曆之形，是一本由 365 張路上裂縫照片組成的大型類型學。觀眾們可以動手撕下一頁並帶走。他們手撕的痕跡帶來了紙上新的裂縫，正如圖像中黑色的裂縫般。這次裂隙反轉為白色，成形於眼前。